 Choose your country and language:

-TThe Nelson Mandela Square is a shopping and restaurant hub in Sandton, Johannesburg.
-In the outdoor square, or piazza, you will find a 6m-tall statue of Nelson Mandela sculpted by Kobus Hattingh and Jacob Maponyane – an imposing reminder of South Africa’s favourite grandfather who continues to inspire.
+NNelson Mandela Square is a shopping and restaurant hub in Sandton, Johannesburg.
+In the outdoor square, or piazza, you will find a six-metre tall statue of Nelson Mandela sculpted by Kobus Hattingh and Jacob Maponyane – an imposing reminder of South Africa’s favourite grandfather who continues to inspire.

-The Nelson Mandela Square is a vibrant hub in the heart of Johannesburg's upmarket Sandton suburb in Gauteng.
+Nelson Mandela Square is a vibrant hub in the heart of Johannesburg's upmarket Sandton suburb in Gauteng province.
 Attached to Sandton City Shopping Mall, the square is a great place to enjoy Johannesburg's vibrant urban spaces.
-The square consists of a wide variety of upmarket shops and restaurants, and the central area is a popular venue for alfresco dining.
+The Square consists of a wide variety of upmarket shops and restaurants, and the central area is a popular venue for alfresco dining.
 The iconic Nelson Mandela statue is a focal point of this outdoor square.

 SSandton is the commercial, business and entertainment Mecca of South Africa from where more than 10 000 businesses operate.
 Among these are the country’s top investment banks, corporate head offices and the Johannesburg Stock Exchange.
 Sandton is surrounded by South Africa's most affluent residential suburbs where more than 300 000 residents live and make use of the Sandton business hub.